 Sanderson is a somewhat small town located in the state of Florida.
 With a population of 7,520 people and just one neighborhood, Sanderson is the 236th largest community in Florida.

-Because occupations involving physical labor dominate the local economy, Sanderson is generally considered to be a blue-collar town.
-36.89% of the Sanderson workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Sanderson, you'll notice that it is more blue-collar than most other communities in America.
+36.89% of Sanderson’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Sanderson is a town of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Sanderson who work in law enforcement and fire fighting (13.68%), healthcare (8.33%), and maintenance occupations (7.78%).

 Sanderson is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.